-Randi Fishman was diagnosed with breast cancer in 2011 at the age of 28.
+Randi Fishman was diagnosed with breast cancer at the age of 28.
 She underwent a double mastectomy to get rid of the cancer and had 10 embryos frozen, hoping to be able to continue to have children after she was done with treatment.

 However, just a year later, Randi was diagnosed with estrogen-receptor-positive breast cancer yet again.
 Doctors believed the recurrence had to do with a change in hormones, related to having her eggs harvested.
 They feared getting pregnant would also cause a hormone surge that could cause Randi to develop cancer yet again, so they advised her not to go through with implanting any of the embryos.